cincanproject/tools/cincan-tool.md

-## CinCan Command Program
+## CinCan command

-The CinCan Command Program, `cccp`, frontend command provide a way for easier use of the tools dockerized in the Cincan project.
+The tool `cincan` command provide a frontend for easier use of the native tools dockerized in the Cincan project.
 Currently the frontend is a proof-of-concept with some aspects under construction.

 > ## WARNING